hjanssena/FIS-Proyecto/Product/README.md

 The client and vehicle data were also defined, which are: Name and surname, address, telephone number, email, model and make of the vehicle, VIN and license plates.

 In addition, a complete review of the requirements was made, resulting in a more compact and defined list, which considers the most important functions expected from the system.

+### Product evolution Third Delivery

+For the third installment, it was decided that the appointment function is not essential for a small workshop, since the daily vehicle flow they have is small (10 or less) and it will be an additional input function that will only increase the complexity of the system.

+Additionally, a requirement was specified to control the notifications that the application sends regarding status updates to the current open orders.